Tag: speak

 If you’ve ever purchased a home using a loan, you usually had to come up with some sort of down payment.
 At least near me, a 10% down payment may be $70K or more.
 Part of that, of course, is the exceedingly high price of houses (and the prices continue to climb).
 The other part is the bank.

-calls the Holy a down payment.
+Paul calls the a down payment.
 God is a down payment.
 It sounds strange, that’s for sure.
-However, if we think along the lines of God on the cross for our sins (i.e., Jesus), is the that far out of line?
+However, if we think along the lines of God on the cross for our sins (i.e., ), is the that far out of line?

 ※Reflection※